autognc/starfish/docs/index.rst

 This library it extends Blender's powerful Python scripting ability, providing utilities that make it easy to generate long sequences of synthetic images with intuitive parameters.
-It was designed for people who, like me, know Python better than they know Blender.
+It was designed for people who, like me, know Python much better than they know Blender.

 These sequences can be smoothly interpolated from waypoint to waypoint, much like a traditional keyframe-based animation.
 They can also be exhaustive or random, containing images with various object poses, backgrounds, and lighting